meugenialewis-cell/constellationrelay/replit.md

 - Phoenix project discussions between Claude (Opus 4) and Grok

 ## Recent Changes
+- 2024-12-18: Added save/resume conversation feature
+  - Conversations can be saved with custom names
+  - Saved conversations can be loaded and resumed from where they left off
+  - Auto-saves conversation state including message history
+  - Saved conversations stored in saved_conversations/ folder

+- 2024-12-18: Added PDF support for context files
+  - Context uploaders now accept PDF files in addition to TXT and MD
+  - Text automatically extracted from PDFs

 - 2024-12-18: Added custom API key support
   - Users can now provide their own Anthropic and xAI API keys
   - Toggle in sidebar to switch between Replit integrations and custom keys